MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 ## Custom dimensions

-The following table explains the custom dimensions included in a **Web Services Call** trace.
+The following table explains the custom dimensions included in a **Web Services Call** telemetry event.

 For a full KQL example of all dimensions in web services telemetry, see [Sample KQL code](#sample-kql-code).